ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Requesting a Change of Keying Material {#new-keys}

-Beside possible expiration, the client may need to communicate to the KDC its need for the keying material to be renewed, e.g. due to exhaustion of AEAD nonces, if AEAD is used for protecting group communnication.
+Beside possible expiration, the client may need to communicate to the KDC its need for the keying material to be renewed, e.g. due to exhaustion of AEAD nonces, if AEAD is used for protecting group communication.
 Depending on the application profile (OPT9), this can result in renewal of individual keying material, group keying material, or both.

 For example, if the Client uses an individual key to protect outgoing traffic and has to renew it, the node may request a new one, or new input material to derive it, without renewing the whole group keying material.